gvwilson/thirdbit/_posts/2021/2021-11-15-setting-up-a-new-project.md

 and a couple of them had read *[Research Software Engineering with Python](https://merely-useful.tech/py-rse/)*, but only one had any formal training as a programmer (a 12-week bootcamp four years ago).
-Here's what we did in order---I'd be grateful for suggestions about what we missed or what you would reprioritize.
+Here's what we did in order—I'd be grateful for suggestions about what we missed or what you would reprioritize.

 <div class="tightlist" markdown="1">